-If anyone were to ask me, “What is the ultimate chocolate dessert?”, my answer would be Chocolate Pot de Crème.
+If anyone were to ask me, “What is the ultimate chocolate dessert?”, my answer without hesitation would be Chocolate Pot de Crème.
 For chocolate richness, this dessert is unrivaled.
-A classic French favorite since the 17th century, a love affair with chocolate is incomplete without a rendezvous with Pot de Crème.
+A classic French favorite since the 17th century, a love affair with chocolate is incomplete without a rendezvous with Pot de Creme.

 Pot de Crème is traditionally made with chocolate or as a vanilla custard.
 It can be prepared in one larger bowl with servings scooped out, or in individual serving-sized ramekins (Pots de Crème in plural form).
-The process of making traditional Pots de Crème is a little lengthy.
+The traditional process of making chocolate pots de creme is a little lengthy.
 It involves heating, whisking, straining, pouring and water bathing.
-This version has all the richness and elegance of traditionally-made Pots de Crème, but is whipped in just 5 minutes!
+This version has all the richness and elegance of traditionally-made Pot de Creme, but skips the water bathing process and is whipped up in just 5 minutes!

-Chocolate Pots de Crème are made with quality chocolate, cream, egg yolks and just a tiny bit of sugar.
-And sugar is generally only added if you’re using super dark chocolate.
+Chocolate Pot de Creme is made with quality chocolate, cream, egg yolks and just a tiny bit of sugar (which you can omit entirely).
+Sugar is generally only added if you’re using super dark chocolate.
 If you’re using semi-sweet no additional sugar is needed.
-The flavor of the Pots de Crème is entirely dependent on the quality of the chocolate you use.
-See, here’s the wonderful thing about Pots de Crème: It really showcases the chocolate itself without any competing flavors.
+The wonderful thing about this dessert is that it showcases the chocolate itself without any other competing flavors.
 Just.
 Pure.
 Chocolate.
 Flavor.
-So whether you use dark or semi-sweet or milk chocolate, just be sure to choose high quality chocolate.
+So choose your chocolate wisely as the flavor of your pot de creme is entirely dependent on the quality of the chocolate you use.

-The sinfully rich dark chocolate combined with the cream and egg yolks produces a result that is so delicious it’s almost scandalous.
+The rich dark chocolate combined with the cream and egg yolks produces a result that is so delicious it’s almost scandalous.
 And it can be yours with just 5 minutes prep time!
-Oh, and did I mention this dessert is naturally low sugar?
-The ultimate chocolate fix without all the guilt – yes, please!

 Perfect for entertaining, parties, or a romantic evening at home.

-My friends at Cooking With Kyler made a super fun YouTube video featuring our Chocolate Pots de Crème – check it out!
+Cooking With Kyler made a fun YouTube video featuring our Chocolate Pot de Crème recipe – check it out!

 Let’s get started!